Taxpayer-Funded School Vouchers (and Scholarship Tax Credits) Position Statement

 Vouchers have produced similarly dismal results in other countries.
 Sweden, for example, which adopted vouchers in 1992, has seen its international test scores fall dramatically and segregation increase, as a result of vouchers.
 Chile, which adopted vouchers in 1980, as part of the Pinochet dictatorship’s privatization measures, has seen the same dramatic increase in segregation and decline in international test scores.

-What are the impacts of vouchers on students who remain in the public schools?
+What are the impacts of vouchers and tax credits on students who remain in the public schools?

-The ability of vouchers to destroy public education by threatening funding and enrollment is a large part of their appeal for those who oppose public education for ideological reasons.
+The ability of vouchers and tax credits to destroy public education by threatening funding and enrollment is a large part of their appeal for those who oppose public education for ideological reasons.
 These include some very wealthy individuals and foundations, which are funding efforts to expand vouchers across the United States.

-Do students in vouchers schools generally have the same protections afforded to them in public schools?
+Do students in schools funded by vouchers and tax credits generally have the same protections afforded to them in public schools?

 No. Private and religious schools select the students they want to admit rather than accepting any child who applies.
 These schools may discriminate on the basis of gender, religion, or sexual orientation.
 Students also may be expelled or counseled out.